 The origin of the stupa (tib.
 Chörten mChod rten) can be traced to ancient Vedic India.
 It was customary to put the ashes of cremated bodies into tumuli.

 The Buddhist stupas, however, are not mere elaborations of the burial mounds.
 They function as a symbolic representation containing relics, not as a container of relics that has symbolism.
 The relics sanctify the structure endowing it with the consecrated quality that the living being (of whose these are the relics) possessed.
 Some Buddhist texts refer to stupas built containing the relics of past Buddhas.
 So one can assume that stupas existed already during Shakyamuni Buddha's life, although in much more simple forms than we know today.

 On August 3, 2013 during the summer course Drubwang Sangye Nyenpa Rinpoche performed a ritual for the consecration of the place where the stupa is going to be build in Allmuthen.
 Now we are waiting for the building permission to start the construcution.
 Please click on the pictures to enlarge.

 As you all know a stupa to enshrine the precious relics of Kyabje Tenga Rinpoche will be build in Benchen Phuntsok Ling, Allmuthen.

 It is necessary to fill such a stupa with a lot of tsa tsas, mantra rolls and other objects.
 During two weekends at the end of 2013 during a workshop with Lama Ngawang Tsultrim 216 (2*108) tsa tsas together with a lot mantra rolls were prepared to fill the stupa.

 Site Last Modified

-- BPL Newsletter subscription
+- BPL Newsletter

 - Khempo Damchö Dawa in Denmark